popdemtech/smartsite/walkthrough/2_Basics/5_1_using_env_vars.md

 ## Using Environment Variables
 As covered in the last section, environment variables are used to capture environment specifc configuration.
-We will use the conventions outlined in the previous section to handle environment variables in `my-app`.
+We will use the conventions outlined in the previous section to handle environment variables in `smartsite`.

 The Node.js community has converged on the `dotenv` library to manage environment variables in application code.
 We will add `dotenv` to the application and use environment variables to manage Auth0 configuration variables.